Centralia mine fire: Second excavation project

-On April 11, steam issuing from additional openings in the ground indicated that the fire had spread eastward as far as 700 ft, and that the project had failed.
+On April 11, 1963, steam issuing from additional openings in the ground indicated that the fire had spread eastward as far as 700 ft, and that the project had failed.

 Third project

 A three-option proposal was drawn up soon after that, although the project would be delayed until after the new fiscal year beginning July 1, 1963.
 The first option, costing $277,490, consisted of entrenching the fire and back-filling the trench with incombustible material.
 The second, costing $151,714, offered a smaller trench in an incomplete circle, followed by the completion of the circle with a flush barrier.
 The third plan was a "total and concerted flushing project" larger than the second project's flushing and costing $82,300.
 The state abandoned this project in 1963.

 Later remediation projects

 David DeKok began reporting on the mine fire for The News-Item in Shamokin beginning in late 1976.
 Between 1976 and 1986, he wrote over 500 articles about the mine fire.
 In 1979, locals became aware of the scale of the problem when a gas-station owner, then-mayor John Coddington, inserted a dipstick into one of his underground tanks to check the fuel level.
 When he withdrew it, it seemed hot.
 He lowered a thermometer into the tank on a string and was shocked to discover that the temperature of the gasoline in the tank was 172 °F.

-Beginning in 1980, adverse health effects were reported by several people due to byproducts of the fire: carbon monoxide, carbon dioxide, and low oxygen levels.
+Beginning in 1980, adverse health effects were reported by several people due to byproducts of the fire—carbon monoxide and carbon dioxide—and low oxygen levels.
 Statewide attention to the fire began to increase, culminating in 1981 when a 12-year-old resident named Todd Domboski fell into a sinkhole 4 ft wide by 150 ft deep that suddenly opened beneath his feet in a backyard.
 He clung to a tree root until his cousin, 14-year-old Eric Wolfgang, saved his life by pulling him out of the hole.
 The plume of hot steam billowing from the hole was measured as containing a lethal level of carbon monoxide.
+Todd began suffering nightmares of the incident from post-traumatic stress disorder later in life, for which he turned to prescribed medication.
+He died of an overdose on February 4, 2022.